TsailabBioinformatics/AGEseq2/README.md

 Additionally, `-sa` is set to 1 by default to not show alignments in the log file.
 If you're interested in looking each alignment of each read, you can change this to `-sa 0`.

+#### Sapelo2 Specific
+You will need to load pandas and Biopython with following commands before you can run Ageseq2.
+If python3 is not automatically loaded, you can manually imported in a similar fashion:

+    ml pandas/0.25.3-intel-2019b-Python-3.7.4
+    ml Biopython/1.75-intel-2019b-Python-3.7.4

+Then rest steps for running Ageseq2 would be same.

 ### Inputs
 #### Target format
 A plain file with two columns, the first column is the name of target sequence, and the second column is the sequence.
 Now a fasta-style sequence file is also accepted as a valid target.